grabz8/solipsis/navigator/readme.txt

 Define the OGRE_HOME env. var. with [WINDOWS]+[PAUSE] / Advanced / Env.
 Var.
 OGRE_HOME = C:\<your_path>\ogrenew

-Open DevTools/llmozlib/llmozlib_vcX.sln
-Batch build all (Debug+Release)

-Run DevTools/navi/copy_llmozlib_files_vcX.bat

-Open DevTools/navi/Navi_vcX.sln
-Batch build all (Debug+Release)

-Open DevTools/pthreads/pthread_vcX.sln
-Batch build all (Debug+Release)

-Open DevTools/tinyxml/tinyxml.sln
-Batch build ONLY the tinyxml project (Debug+Release), (STL, test and testSTL are not used)

-Open DevTools/xmlrpc++/XmlRpc.sln
+Open solipsis_vcX.sln (for instance only vc8 is up-to-date, so ...)
-Batch build ONLY the XmlRpc project (Debug+Release)
+Batch build Navigator project (Debug+Release)

-Open DevTools/navigator/navigator.sln
-Batch build all (Debug+Release)

-Check into the navigator project settings you set correctly the Debug/Working directory to $(TargetDir) Press F5 to run the Release binary OR launch directly navigator/bin/Release/Navigator.exe (avoid to launch the Debug config, you will be too often prompted by Mozilla/LLMozLib assertions, they will be suppressed in the future)
+Check into the Navigator project settings you set correctly the Debug/Working directory to $(TargetDir) Press F5 to run the Release binary OR launch directly navigator/bin/Release/Navigator.exe (avoid to launch the Debug config, you will be too often prompted by Mozilla/LLMozLib assertions, they will be suppressed in the future)